-To: Albemarle County Board of Supervisors From: Gary O'Connell, Executive Director Date: April 21, 2021 Re: Albemarle County Service Authority (ACSA) Quarterly Briefing cc: Mr. Jeff Richardson, County Executive; ACSA Board of Directors; ACSA Leadership Team and Operations Council
+To: Albemarle County Board of Supervisors

+From: Gary O'Connell, Executive Director

+Date: July 21, 2021

+Re: Albemarle County Service Authority (ACSA) Quarterly Briefing cc: Mr. Jeff Richardson, County Executive; ACSA Board of

+Directors; ACSA Leadership Team and Operations Council

 We do thank you for the continuing opportunity to share with the Board of Supervisors and the broader community what is happening at your water agency, the Albemarle County Service Authority.
 We pride ourselves on safe, clean, reliable Albemarle water.
-In this time of uncertainty with the Covid-19 Coronavirus continuing to impact our community, we at the ACSA have been focused on keeping the water flowing, keeping operations going, and staying safe.
 Here are some recent updates from the ACSA:

-- Spring Customer Newsletter A copy of our spring newsletter is attached for your information, that announces our MyWater project and a water rate preview. - 2.
-Proposed Budget and Rates The proposed FY 2022 Budget and Rates went to the ACSA Board at their April 15th meeting.
-We are proposing a 5% increase in monthly user rates effective July 1st.
+- 1. Summer Customer Newsletter A copy of our summer newsletter is attached for your information, that updates our MyWater project, and our new online bill payment system. - 2.
+FY 2022 Budget and Rates The proposed FY 2022 Budget and Rates were approved by the ACSA Board at their June 17th meeting.
+Approved is a 5% increase in monthly user rates effective July 1st.
 Our wholesale treatment provider RWSA is charging us a 15.5% increase, and we are using planned reserves to lessen the rate impact on our customers.
 The RWSA has four major treatment plant upgrades/renovations that are necessary funding to assure high quality water that can be reliably provided.
 This will be the first of several years of larger rate increases to support these projects.
 The ACSA average monthly bill continues to be below the statewide average, even with this proposed increase.
-See the attached "FY 2022 Budget and Rates" flyer that will be mailed to all our customers in May with their bills. - AMI (Advanced Metering Infrastructure) One of our Strategic Plan major initiatives is to utilize the various AMI technologies that are available in the water metering world.
+See the attached "FY 2022 Budget and Rates" flyer that was mailed to all customers in May with their bills. - 3.
+AMI (Advanced Metering Infrastructure) One of our Strategic Plan major initiatives is to utilize the various AMI technologies that are available in the water metering world.
 A tremendous advantage with AMI is near real time leak detection inside the customer's home or business, or water service line, a tremendous water conservation and cost savings tool.
+We have already identified several leaks.
+One in particular could have been very large, over 360,000 gallons in one month, which was stopped within a day.
 In our January 2019 Customer Survey, over 97% of the respondents found it important to have leak notification.
 We also will be adding a new customer "portal" online feature for a customer to track their water use.
-The initial phase is complete to test the communications and software.
-The next phase will start on April 12th to install 500 new meters and communications devices.
-The final phase (remaining 19,500 customers) will begin in late 2021, and all installations will take over a year to complete.
+The initial phase has been successfully completed to install 500 new meters and communications devices.
+The final phase (remaining 19,500 customers) will begin in late 2021, and all installations will take over a year to complete into 2022.
 Notices go out to each customer 30 days prior to installation, and then a mailer card 5 days prior to the meter install.
 The meter/communications device is a quick 15 to 20-minute change-out for each customer.
 We will be offering an "Opt-Out" for customers who do not wish to participate.